you06/performance-map/src/tidb-kv-client.md

 )
 ```

-- The overall duration of sending a request is obeserved as `tidb_tikvclient_request_seconds`.
+- The overall duration of sending a request is observed as `tidb_tikvclient_request_seconds`.
 - RPC client maintains connection pools (named *ConnArray*) to each store, and each pool has a *BatchConn* with a [batch request(send) channal](#rpc-client-batch-request-loop).
 - Batch is enabled when the store is tikv and batch size is positive, which is true in most cases.
-- The size of batch request channel is `tikv-client.max-batch-size` (default: 128), the duration of enqueue is obeserved as `tidb_tikvclient_batch_wait_duration`.
+- The size of batch request channel is `tikv-client.max-batch-size` (default: 128), the duration of enqueue is observed as `tidb_tikvclient_batch_wait_duration`.
 - There are three kinds of stream request: CmdBatchCop, CmdCopStream, CmdMPPConn, which involve an additional recv call to fetch the first response from the stream.

 ### Batch Send Loop